Employee-Friendly Work Environment

 Award-winning Group Companies

-- Nomura Securities (fourth consecutive year)
+- Nomura Securities (fifth consecutive year)

 - Nomura Asset Management